Mount Airy, North Carolina

 Mount Airy (/ˈmaʊntəri/) is a city in Surry County, North Carolina, United States.
+The city is located in the northwestern Piedmont Triad.
 As of the 2020 United States census, the city's population was 10,676.
 As of 2020, the city is the most populous municipality in Surry County.
-Mount Airy is located within the Piedmont Triad metropolitan region.
+Mount Airy is located adjacent to the Winston-Salem Metropolitan Area, which is located west of the core central Greensboro-High Point Metropolitan Area.

 History

 The region currently known as Mount Airy, North Carolina, was originally settled in the 1750s by predominantly English, Scotch-Irish, and German settlers.
 The native Cheraw people were known to inhabit the area prior to the arrival of these European settlers.
 As westward expansion progressed following the French and Indian War, Mount Airy started to develop, serving as a stagecoach stop on the road connecting Winston-Salem, North Carolina and Galax, Virginia.
 The city derived its name from a plantation in the vicinity.

 Officially incorporated in 1885, Mount Airy quickly thrived due to the region's abundant natural resources, specifically granite and tobacco.
 This led to the establishment of the North Carolina Granite Corporation, the world's largest open-face granite quarry.
 The locally quarried granite has been used in famous structures, including the Wright Brothers National Memorial and the Arlington Memorial Bridge.

 Mount Airy became a significant hub for the textile and furniture manufacturing industries in the late 19th and early 20th centuries.
 Companies such as Spencer's Incorporated and Renfro Corporation established mills in the city.
 However, the latter half of the 20th century brought economic challenges due to increased global competition and industry automation.

 In 1977, Mount Airy established its official seal, representing the industries vital to its local economy: furniture manufacturing, textiles, tobacco, and granite quarrying.

-Gaining fame as the birthplace of actor Andy Griffith and the believed inspiration for the fictional town of Mayberry in the "Andy Griffith Show," Mount Airy capitalized on its connection with the series.
+Gaining fame as the birthplace of actor Andy Griffith and the believed inspiration for the fictional town of Mayberry in "The Andy Griffith Show," Mount Airy capitalized on its connection with the series.
 It established annual events like Mayberry Days and tourist attractions such as Floyd's Barber Shop and the Andy Griffith Museum.

 In recognition of its vibrant community life and civic achievements, Mount Airy was named an All American City in 1994.

 The W. F. Carter House, William Carter House, Edgar Harvey Hennis House, William Alfred Moore House, Mount Airy Historic District, North Carolina Granite Corporation Quarry Complex, Renfro Mill, and Trinity Episcopal Church are listed on the National Register of Historic Places.